blackboard/anthologydevdocs/docs/community/community-intro.md

 ---
+title: Welcome to the Anthology Developer Community!
+id: community-intro
 sidebar_position: 1
+published: "2023-05-09"
+edited: "2023-05-09"
+author: Scott Hurrey
 ---

 <VersioningTracker frontMatter={frontMatter}/>

-# Welcome to the Anthology Developer Community!

 Welcome you to Anthology's developer community!
 As a community of developers, we are committed to working together to build innovative and cutting-edge solutions that push the boundaries of what is possible in education.